dramco-iwast/sensors/docs/at-commands/index.md

 has_children: true
 ---

+## Serial Communication

-When the motherboard is powered on (due to power cycle), it starts listening (serial) for 10 seconds.
+When the motherboard is powered on (due to a power cycle), it starts listening (serial) for 10 seconds.
 If there is no incoming data in that window, the serial communication is stopped.
 A power cycle is required, to re-enter this phase, so it can receive AT commands.